kubernetes-study-guide/Kubernetes-Study-Guide/11_deployments/deployments.md

 dep-httpd   2/2     2            2           12s
 ```

- This deployment object created the following replicaset:
+This deployment object in turn creates the following replicaset:

 ```bash
 $ kubectl get rs